 Understanding the details and language of your divorce settlement is important.
 Knowing what your responsibilities are now, and in the future, as well as the expectations of your ex, will ensure that the settlement is carried out as agreed upon and no one is taken advantage of.

-Since every single divorce settlement is different, your attorney will be your best resource to help you negotiate the specific terms of your divorce settlement.
-However, there are some basic elements to a divorce settlement that most people will need to consider.
+Since every divorce settlement is different, your attorney will be your best resource to help you negotiate the specific terms of your divorce settlement.
+However, most people will need to consider some basic elements to a divorce settlement.

 If you don’t have children, skip to number 2.
 If you do, this may well be one of the most difficult aspects of the divorce settlement to negotiate.
-Every state handles custody and support responsibilities differently and you may have to pay support, even with shared custody, but the fundamental objective is to work in favor of the child’s best interests.
+Every state handles custody and support responsibilities differently and you may have to pay support, even with shared custody.
+Still, the fundamental objective is to work in favor of the child’s best interests.

 In addition to the basics, there are some specific things that you will want to consider when negotiating your child custody and support agreement:

-- Birthday parties, Christmas presents, clothes, camp, extra-curricular activities, and other non-essentials not cover by child support.
-Be sure to decide now if you are going to split these or if the child support is enough to cover these expenses, says wevorce.
+Birthday parties, Christmas presents, clothes, camp, extra-curricular activities, and other non-essentials are not covered by child support.
+Be sure to decide now if you will split these or if the child support is enough to cover these expenses, says Wevorce.